marcecj/stream_looper/README.md

 ### RumblePad 2 Pure Data UI

 For my own use I wrote a Pd UI through which you can control Stream Looper with a RumblePad 2 controller.
-You must compile Stream Looper with `faust2pd` or `scons FAUST_ARCHITECTURE=puredata ...` first before you can use it.
+You must compile Stream Looper with `faust2puredata` or `scons FAUST_ARCHITECTURE=puredata ...` first before you can use it.
+Technically you could also use `faust2pd`, if I understand it correctly, as the Pd object name stays the same, but it is superfluous for the purposes of this UI.

 The controller mappings are set up as follows:

 - The left joystick controls "Period" for the playback (vertical axis) and recording group (horizontal axis).